 Personalizing Follow-ups is Equally Important

-Don’t wait until the next day to write a follow-up email to your prospects after your first face-to-face interaction with them.
+As international student recruitment agency, don’t wait until the next day to write a follow-up email to your prospects after your first face-to-face interaction with them.
 Strike when the iron is hot.

 Here again, writing a generalized thank you email may prompt your prospects to ignore the message altogether.

 Your email’s subject line and the content inside should make it easier for your clients to recall the subject matter and the points that were discussed during your meeting.